1. Academic Validation

 Abstract

-Background: Fibroblast activation protein (FAP) is a transmembrane glycoprotein with dipeptidyl-peptidase and endopeptidase activities and circulates in blood in a truncated, soluble form (sFAP).
+Background: Fibroblast activation protein (FAP) is a Transmembrane Glycoprotein with dipeptidyl-peptidase and endopeptidase activities and circulates in blood in a truncated, soluble form (sFAP).
 Fibrinolysis inhibitor α2-antiplasmin (α2AP) has been described as a potential in vivo substrate of sFAP.
 We aimed to investigate sFAP levels and α2AP cleavage in young arterial thrombosis patients and in control individuals, study the correlation between sFAP levels and α2AP cleavage and investigate determinants of these variables.

 Methods: sFAP levels and α2AP cleavage were determined by ELISA in the plasma samples of 391 coronary heart disease (CHD) patients, 221 ischemic stroke patients, 51 peripheral arterial disease patients and 501 control individuals.